Gig economy: A Revolutionary Trend for the Labor Market

 – The number of digital platforms that facilitate online work or that hire workers directly to offer their services increased fivefold around the world in a decade.

-– Only 13% of people who worked remotely by the end of 2021 have fully come back to the face-to-face model, as stated by Infojobs’ research.
+– Only 13% of people who worked remotely by the end of 2021 have fully returned to the face-to-face model, as stated by Infojobs’ research.

 – A McKinsey report shows that more than 150 million people from Western Europe and North America have decided to become independent workers during the last decade.

-– Lately, it has been known that more than 4 million American people have quit their permanent jobs willingly in order to set up their own businesses or work on their own.
+– Lately, it has been known that more than 4 million American people have quit their permanent jobs willingly to set up their own businesses or work on their own.

 As technology improves and the labor force evolves, the gig economy emerges as an original way of working which is based on independent development and without any geographical limits.
 Some of its advantages are easier access to opportunities, more efficient use of resources, and comfort for workers and clients.

 In this model marked by a versatile and disruptive economy, specialization and knowledge are not limited by recruitment methods or borders.
 More than ever, there is huge competition in the business world and digitalization has become a need rather than an option to be at the forefront of the current market.